itaifrenkel/river_crossing_puzzle/readme.md

 ```

+> [!TIP]
-Insight #9: Avoid State in Long Term Contextual Memory
+> <b>Insight #9: Avoid State in Long Term Contextual Memory</b><br>

-The final plan phrasing does not include the river state.
+> The final plan phrasing does not include the river state.

- If the final plan included statements such as Now the left bank has a cabbage while the right bank has a farmer and a goat, then the next run would treat these statements as facts.
+> If the final plan included statements such as Now the left bank has a cabbage while the right bank has a farmer and a goat, then the next run would treat these statements as facts.
 If these contradicted the scout tool output, it would have resulted in a very confused farmer and non-deterministic behavior.

 ### Learning from experience